 With no natural resources, Singapore developed itself as a harbor, banking center, gambling magnet, transport hub and American military ally.
 To get there, it imported expatriates and migrants to fill high-needs jobs.
 Singapore’s human capital just couldn’t make the rapid jump to modernity in the time needed to prevent Singapore from collapsing in on itself or ending up some great power’s vassal.
 This was eased off starting the 1990s as Singapore’s own population finally began to catch up.

 Dubai is a similar story.
 Enjoying a brief oil boom in the 1980s, Dubai used its wealth to build a major port, Jebel Ali, as a stopover between Asia and Europe.
 In the 2000s, Dubai grafted onto the neoliberal credit system, building a vast city from nothing on copious amounts of debt.
 Like Singapore, Dubai sought to become a banking, tourist and transport hub: it even developed its own airline, Emirates, to link Dubai to the rest of the world.

 Both used access to international credit, secure sea and air lanes and increasingly open international markets to become corporate states.
 While not quite classical corporatism as exemplified by Portugal, Italy and Argentina in the 1930s and 40s, both states honed in on a few industries they could run without natural resources.
 Both took advantage of their geography to serve the global market.
 Both used tax advantages and state power to develop their respective industries, giving them a boost their international competitors often lacked.

-Both cozied up to the United States and bought US military kit, even if they didn’t particularly need it.
+Both cozied up to the United States and bought American military kit, even if they didn’t particularly need it.
 (Dubai uses kit purchased as part of the UAE’s army, as Dubai no longer has its own defense force.)
-If the US needs a regional base, both are on call.
+If the America needs a regional base, both are on call.

 Which is why we should watch what happens to them as neoliberalism in the West crumbles